iansmith9/proteomics_pipeline/README.md

 ## Example Usage

 The pipeline can be run either through command line interface or Python scripts.
 Recommend running in Jupyter Notebook.
 Example jupyter notebook accessed in package.
-This pipeline enables AWS (s3) and dockerized msconvert functionality (please use help command to find arguments in cli functions to enable AWS-based functionality).Below is an example workflow using Python:
+This pipeline enables AWS (s3) file access and transfer, and dockerized msconvert functionality (please use help command to find arguments in CLI functions to enable AWS-based functionality).
+Below is an example workflow using Python:

 ### 1a.
 List Files from PRIDE Repository
 ```python